The given price per person on our website is valid for a group of minimum 2 participants

 Sapa – what to bring

 Bring as little as possible but bring everything you need.
 Travelling light is much less of a hassle so do not bring things you can do without.
-You can leave some of your luggage at your hotel in Hanoi.
+You can leave some of your luggage at your hotel in Hanoi, especially when you return there.

 Thanks to its geographic condition, Sapa has one of the most favorable climates in Vietnam.
 The temperature remains stably cool throughout the year though winter may see more severe changes, with frost and even snow for a few days per year (mostly from mid-December to mid-January).
 In the valley the altitude is 1000 meters and temperatures don’t drop below 6 degrees Celsius.